Nuxt 3 integration

 Since Vue I18n v9, the message compiler allows pre-compiling of locale resources for improved performance, but has not yet been optimized for that performance.

-Finally, we would to introduce with you @intlify/unplugin-vue-i18n a Vue I18n to optimize performance.
+Enter @intlify/unplugin-vue-i18n, a Vue I18n to optimize performance.

 Install @intlify/unplugin-vue-i18n